MorganTDicks/Austin-Practice-blog/doccumentation.md

 added functions to utilities/datatools to convert db post format to fontend post format, and vice versa. slightly adjusted code of datatools to a more organised structure.

+### Sprint 3 - Commit 8 (feature/apiconnection)
+Changed Post type to include the entire User, as well as removd bannerpath property.
+Cleaned up some unused code here and there removed dataimporter/importposts default export.
+Only initialisepost remains used.
+Changed genericinput to also have an ID proprty based off the displayname.
+This may result in errors with spaces, will need to investigate.

 ## Currently working on:

-Changing Post type to include the entire User, as well as remove bannerpath property. fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) impliment post saving (API changer). investigate why postWrapper is running several times unneccecarily. (runs twice per page navigation)
+change user & comment types same as had been done with post type. adding 'suggest post' functionality fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) impliment post saving (API changer). adding 'edit post' functionality (for implimenting mock validation, task 3) investigate why postWrapper is running several times unneccecarily. (runs twice per page navigation)

 Implimenting APIs